BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data specificity

 One distinctive aspect of Wykop.pl is its voting system, which enables users to participate in the curation of content.
 Users have the ability to vote on submitted content, either by "digging" or "burying" it.
 By digging a post, users express their approval and contribute to its visibility, while burying a post indicates disapproval and reduces its prominence within the platform.

-Another distinctive feature is the folksonomy system, which enhances content organization and discoverability.
-Folksonomy is a collaborative tagging system that allows users to assign relevant keywords or tags to the content they submit.
-These tags serve as metadata, providing additional context and enabling easier navigation and search on the platform.
-Furthermore, the Wykop.pl community leverages tags not only for content categorization and organization but also to provide context, particularly when it comes to humor and sarcasm.
-Users on the platform often employ tags to indicate the tone or intention behind their posts, allowing others to interpret the content correctly based on their collective experience and understanding \cite{Sowinski_2018}.
+Another distinctive feature is the folksonomy, a collaborative tagging system system, which enhances content organization and discoverability.
+Tags serve as metadata, providing additional context and enabling easier navigation and search on the platform.
+Furthermore, the Wykop.pl community leverages tags to provide context, particularly when it comes to humor and sarcasm.
+Users on the platform often employ tags to indicate the intention behind their posts, allowing others to interpret the content correctly based on their collective experience and understanding (\citet{Sowinski_2018}).
+Unlike platforms like Twitter, where tags are often integrated within the utterances themselves due to character limits, on Wykop.pl, the tags typically appear at the end of the utterances.

-According to data from verified accounts, the user base of Wykop.pl predominantly falls within the 18-45 age range, with a notable contribution from individuals aged 15-24 \cite{Wirtualnemedia-2014}.
-Furthermore, the platform exhibits a higher proportion of male users.

-The content is constantly monitored by trained moderators drawn from the user community.
-In addition, every user can independently flag any piece of content within an internal taxonomy of over 20 different ban reasons.\footnote{\url{https://wykop.pl/standardy-moderacji}} If content is flagged by users, it must be reviewed by a moderator in order to be either approved as "non-harmful" or removed from the site.